fordster78/SnipeitAgent/README.md

 #Library Packages

 ```
 Uses the Snipesharp c# library.
-All credit goes to brrycarey for his work.
+All credit goes to barrycarey for his work.
 ```

 ## License